codeadamca/php-docker/README.md

 Login as root:password for full access or as lamp_demo:password for limited access to the lamp_demo database only.

-make changes as needed for your particular project.
+Make changes as needed for your particular project.

 Enjoy!